 3. FOLLOW A PROPER PROGRAM AND STICK TO IT

-4. CROSSFIT TRAINING: DON’T ALWAYS GO ALL OUT
+4. CROSSFIT LESSONS: DON’T ALWAYS GO ALL OUT

 5. ACCEPT THAT THERE IS NOT SPACE FOR EVERYTHING

-Besides the pressure of going crazy on every training session, there’s another “problem” that comes with CrossFit: There is always a ton of stuff to do, and whenever you got a new skill, there’s the next already waiting to be mastered.
-Since the sport is relatively new and fast developing, that fact is faced even by Games athlete.
+Besides the pressure of going crazy on every training session, there’s another CrossFit lesson to keep in mind with training: there is always a ton of stuff to do, and whenever you master a new skill, there’s the next already waiting to be mastered.

 6. VIDEO YOUR LIFTS

-Anyway: If really I could meet that girl from 3 years ago, I wouldn’t be mad with her at all (even though I was angry for a very long time).
-I’d never say that I wasted even a second anymore.
-Because there’s no such thing like a mistake – only finding out how not to do it.
-And it was an often frustrating, but all in all, a very fun journey so far.
-I can’t wait to continue it!
+If really I could meet that girl from three years ago, I wouldn’t be mad at her at all.
+I’d never say that I wasted even a second, because there’s no such thing like a mistake – only learning and improving as an athlete.
+And it was an often frustrating, but all-in-all, a very enjoyable journey full of CrossFit lessons so far.
+I can’t wait to continue!